“Art is communication.” Madeleine L’Engle

 Not at all times, are we on top of our game to be great at relationships.
 We could be going through problems that can affect our trend of thoughts, our home and family life, our work performance, our progress in life.

 There are elements that can affect communication, for example, drugs, antisocial behavior, and sometimes self-esteem and confidence issues.
-However, these can be healed with remedial treatment.
+However, these can be healed with a remedial treatment.

 Stress, anxiety, tiredness, anger issues, and being unforgiving can affect how we relate with others also.